Jason-Qk/Chain_Builder/README.md

 - Allow users to create chains featuring multiple distinct objects
 - Make it easier for users to edit the chain object after it's created e.g. to remove or add new chain links
 - Improving GUI appearance e.g. replacing text title with a image featuring the GUI title and sample tool outputs
+- Window preferences (e.g. resizing a window) can only be reset if the window is not closed before `chain_builder.py` is rerun.
+I don't know why this is the case, but will fix once I figure out why.